angristan/awesome-stars/README.md

 - [LeEnno/alfred-terminalfinder](https://github.com/LeEnno/alfred-terminalfinder) - Alfred workflow to open current Finder window in Terminal/iTerm and vice versa.
 - [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [thoughtbot/til](https://github.com/thoughtbot/til) - Today I Learned
-- [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
-GitHub does not endorse or adopt any assertion contained in the following notices.
-Users identified in the notices are presumed innocent until proven guilty.
-Additional information about our DMCA policy can be found at
 - [kelseyhightower/kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way on Google Cloud Platform.
 No scripts.
 - [gaul/awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time
 - [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.